 Agricultural areas temporarily disturbed during construction will be de-compacted to a depth of 18 inches to a level no more than 250 pounds per square inch when measured with a soil penetrometer.
 In areas where topsoil was stripped, soil decompaction will be conducted prior to replacing the topsoil.
-Rocks four inches and larger will be removed from the subsoil surface prior to topsoil replacement.
+Rocks that are four inches and larger will be removed from the subsoil surface prior to topsoil replacement.
 The topsoil will be replaced to the original depth and contours where possible.

-Rocks four inches and larger will be removed from the surface of the topsoil.
+Rocks that are 4 inches and larger will be removed from the surface of the topsoil.
 Subsoil decompaction and topsoil replacement will be avoided after October 1.
-If areas are restored after October 1, provisions will be made to restore and reseed eroded and exposed areas the following spring to establish proper vegetative cover.
+If areas are restored after October 1, provisions will be made to restore and reseed eroded and exposed areas in the following spring to establish proper vegetative cover.

-Access roads will be re-graded as needed to allow farm equipment crossing and to restore the original drainage patterns or incorporate the newly designed drainage pattern.
-Existing drain tiles will be identified and located before construction as much as is reasonably possible based primarily on consultation with the landowner.
-During and after construction operations, any existing drain tiles within the area of disturbance will be checked for damage, and damaged drain tiles will be repaired or replaced consistent with the NYSAGM's details for "Repair of Severed Tile Line" to the maximum extent practicable.
-Riverside Solar Project will coordinate with the landowner to continue to monitor drain tiles post-construction to ensure repairs are properly functioning.
+Haul roads will be re-graded as needed to allow farm equipment crossing and to restore the original drainage patterns or incorporate the newly designed drainage pattern.
+Existing drain tiles will be identified and located before construction as much as is reasonably possible based primarily on consultation with the landowners.
+During and after construction operations, any existing drain tiles within the LOD will be checked for damage, and damaged drain tiles will be repaired or replaced consistent with the NYSAGM's details for "Repair of Severed Tile Line" to the maximum extent practicable.
+Brookside Solar, LLC will coordinate with the landowners to continue to monitor drain tiles post-construction to ensure repairs are properly functioning.

-Restored agricultural areas will be seeded as specified by the landowner to maintain consistency with the surrounding areas.
+Restored agricultural areas will be seeded as specified by the landowners to maintain consistency with the surrounding areas.
 Restoration practices will be postponed until favorable soil conditions exist.
 Restoration will not occur when soils are in a wet or plastic state of consistency.
 Regrading stockpiled topsoil and de-compacting subsoils will not occur until the plasticity, as determined by the Atterberg field test, is adequately reduced.
-Restoration activities will not occur on agricultural fields between October and May unless favorable soil conditions exist.
+Restoration activities will not occur on agricultural fields between October 1 and May 1 unless favorable soil conditions exist.

-Construction debris will be removed from the Riverside Solar Project following restoration efforts and disposed of in a licensed facility.
+Construction debris will be removed from the Facility following restoration efforts and disposed in a licensed facility.